FlagBrew/PKSM/README.md

 <p align="center"><img src="https://img.shields.io/badge/License-GPLv3-blue.svg" /></p>
 <p align="center"><img src="https://drone.fm1337.com/api/badges/FlagBrew/PKSM/status.svg" /></p>

-Multipurpose and portable save manager for generations IV to VII, programmed in C++.
+Multipurpose and portable save manager for generations III to VII, programmed in C++.

-* Supports original cartridges and digital copies of games from DPPt to SwSh
+* Supports original cartridges and digital copies of games from FrLgRSE to SwSh
 * Allows on-the-fly modifications to all of your data
 * Allows internal and resizable offline storage to store your Pokémon
 * Capable of running custom scripts to allow injection of arbitrary data into